Undergraduate Medical Education

-Studying at HonorHealth provides you with many advantages:
+- Rotations at HonorHealth provide you with many advantages:

-- Opportunities to see patients from all financial and cultural backgrounds in varied settings that include a tertiary care hospital, regional hospitals and ambulatory care centers
+- Settings that include a tertiary care hospital, regional hospitals and ambulatory care centers

-- Opportunity to work with the residents and physicians who are enthusiastic about teaching
+- Opportunity to work with the residents, fellows and physicians who are enthusiastic about teaching

-- Exposure to a variety of conditions and diseases
+- Ability to care for patients with a range of conditions and diseases

 - Opportunity to attend a variety of teaching conferences, including grand rounds and small group learning